Boffice/mcp-openai/README.md

 - The server relies on `axios` for outbound requests.
 It forwards response bodies, status codes, and headers to clients so you can inspect failures.
 - Query, header, and body schemas are validated using `zod`, derived from the OpenAPI spec.
 - Unsupported / circular references fallback to `z.any()` to prevent schema generation from blocking startup.
+- Body objects allow additional fields, so you can include undocumented properties (for example `billing_street` or `allowed_payment_modes`) without patching the OpenAPI file.
+- Toggle `BACKOFFICE_DEBUG_HTTP=true` to dump outbound request/response payloads to stdout when you need to compare them against ERP validation errors.

 ### Next steps